babashka/pods/README.md

   derived from the first described namespace.
 - the symbol of the var to invoke
 - the arguments to the var
-- an opts map containing `:on-success` and `:on-error` callbacks.
+- an opts map containing `:handler` containing callback functions: `:success`, `:error` and `:done`

 The return value of `babashka.pods/invoke` is a map containing `:result`.
 When not using callbacks, this is the return value from the pod var invocation.
 When using callbacks, this value is undefined.

-The callback `:on-success` is called with a map containing:
+The callback `:success` is called with a map containing:

 - `:value`: a return value from the pod var
-- `:done`: a boolean indicating if the var invocation is done (`true`).
-If `false` then more values can be expected.

-The callback `:on-error` is called with a map containing:
+The callback `:error` is called with a map containing:

 - `:ex-message`: an error message
 - `:ex-data`: an arbitrary additional error data map.
 Typically it will contain